MIPS Resource Center

 CMS defines a group as two or more clinicians who reassign their billing rights to a single TIN (tax identification number).

-To learn more about the participation criteria, refer to the QPP website.
+To learn more about the participation criteria, refer to the QPP website. or click the button below to check your eligibility.

 What's at Stake?